bittirousku/baseharvest/README.md

 # baseharvest

 Scrapy project for thesis harvesting.
+Harvests metadata from [BASE](http://base-search.net/)

 - [baseharvest/spiders/base_spider.py](baseharvest/spiders/base_spider.py) is the spider which parses information from an BASE data XML file.